The Bankrate promise

 5. Steer clear of traditional bonds

 “Bonds are not the place to be these days,” Buffett wrote in his 2020 letter to Berkshire’s shareholders.
-With interest rates still hovering near record lows, bond investors could be hurt significantly in an inflationary environment.
+With interest rates still near historically low levels, bond investors could be hurt significantly in an inflationary environment.

 Buffett has pointed out that purchasing a 10-year bond yielding 2 percent is similar to paying 50 times earnings for a business, a key difference being that the bond’s earnings can’t grow.